 Minneapolis-based Filmmaker Chris Newberry is a graduate of Northwestern University, holder of a Masters Degree from the University of London, and twice a recipient of the Jerome Foundation Media Arts Grant.
 His work has appeared on the Independent Film Channel, on the PBS series Independent Lens, and on America ReFramed, as well as a number of local television outlets throughout the country.

-On the heels of a successful film festival run, where the film took home six documentary prizes, Newberry’s feature-length documentary American Heart accepted invitations to screen at Global Health events around the country including a Washington DC symposium convened by the U.S. Department of State.
+On the heels of a successful film festival run, where the film took home six documentary prizes, Newberry’s first feature-length doc as director, American Heart, accepted invitations to screen at Global Health events around the country including a Washington DC symposium convened by the U.S. Department of State.
 American Heart enjoyed a nationwide television broadcast on PBS’s WORLD Channel in 2015, and the film received a regional EMMY® Award in the Topical Documentary category.

 Newberry’s Medicine Box series of short films have been used in educational and outreach settings throughout North American and beyond.
 Among the many institutions that have added the Medicine Box films to their curricula are Yale University, the U.S. Army, the National Institutes of Health, and the International Organization on Migration based in Geneva.